-The Juice Extractor carried its excellent performance into our next test: a juice primarily made up of romaine lettuce, apples, and oranges.
+The Juice Extractor carried its excellent performance into our next test: a juice primarily made of romaine lettuce, apples, and oranges.
 Again, this model delivered one of the best performances of the entire group.
 The texture was silky-smooth with no pulp whatsoever and tasted great.

 Performance dropped a little with our third recipe, the "Sunset Blend."
-The finished drink of apples, carrots, beets, oranges, and sweet potatoes had some pulp in it but still tasted great and had a fantastic texture.
+The finished drink of apples, carrots, beets, oranges, and sweet potatoes had some pulp but still tasted great and had a fantastic texture.

 This metric evaluated each product's yield when using various types of soft produce, such as cucumbers, celery, apples, and oranges.
-We also judged the quality of the juice created, noting how much pulp or foam it had and if it separated out quickly.
+We also judged the quality of the juice created, noting how much pulp or foam it had and if it separated quickly.
 The Juice Extractor delivered an unimpressive performance with softer fruits and veggies.

 This juicer did very poorly at juicing celery, generating an amount of juice well below average.
 However, there were only mild amounts of pulp and minimal separation.
-The Juice Extractor did a bit better at juicing cucumbers, generating an above-average amount of juice with practically no pulp.
+The Juice Extractor did a bit better at juicing cucumbers, generating an above-average quantity of juice with practically no pulp.

 Performance dropped in our orange juice assessment, with the Juice Extractor creating less than the average amount of orange juice.
 There was no pulp and only moderate amounts of foam.
 When juicing apples, this model generated about 20mL of juice above the average and only had mild amounts of pulp.
-However, this juice was quite foamy and separated out rather quickly.
+However, this juice was quite foamy and separated rather quickly.

 Juicing beets went a bit better with the Juice Extractor yielding almost exactly the average amount of juice.
-No pulp was produced, but there was moderate amounts of foam.
+No pulp was produced, but there were moderate amounts of foam.
 Performance was about the same when juicing sweet potatoes.
 We got an average amount of juice, with only mild pulp and a tiny bit of foam.

-Starting off, the Juice Extractor did an abysmal job at juicing wheatgrass, essentially failing to produce any juice at all.
+Starting, the Juice Extractor did an abysmal job at juicing wheatgrass, essentially failing to produce any juice at all.
 It did a little better with kale, as it at least created some juice this time, but it only yielded about half as much liquid as the average.
 This product's performance improved further when tasked with juicing spinach, but it was still one of the worst products overall in this test.
-It again yielded well below the average amount of juice and produced a little bit of foam.
+It again yielded well below the average amount of juice and produced a little foam.